 The first two paragraphs of the first-named article contain useful contemporary information about the trombone.
-The rest of the article and the other article largely comprise substantial scriptural references.
+The rest of the article and the other articles, however, largely comprise substantial scriptural references.

 The author also cites such later Jewish and Christian writers as Philo, Chrysostom, and Luther, as well as commentators less well-known to modern readers of English.

 The invention of the trombone by various other ancients

 Zedler’s erudite author also cites a commentary on Homer by Eustathius, a 12th-century bishop of Thessalonica.
 The bishop supposedly described six types of ancient trombones:

 - Straight trombones of the Argives, which the Greeks claimed was invented by Minerva.
 (Minerva was the Latin name of the goddess Athena.
 Zedler’s author must have chosen the Latin form since Eustathius wrote in Greek.)

 - Curved trombones of the Libyans and Egyptians attributed to the god Osiris